Here are the minimum requirements you need to provide while applying for a PhD in the UK as an international PhD student

 Recommended Read: This detailed guide on international degree equivalences by Royal Holloway, University of London is the best if you really want to know what your GPA is equivalent to and how top universities in the UK will likely perceive your grades.

-When it comes to admission requirements for a PhD degree in the UK, will a good master’s degree GPA compensate for a bad undergraduate GPA?
+g) Will a good master’s degree GPA compensate for a bad undergraduate GPA?

 A first-class master’s CGPA can overcome an average undergraduate CGPA.
 This is because PhD hiring committees always prefer your master’s performance over previous education.
 The reasons for giving more weightage to master’s grades are obvious.